Student Note Submission

 - Authors must be one of the following:

-- a current law student enrolled in either of 1) any program at an ABA-accredited law school, or 2) in any law degree program at any non-U.S. university.
+- a current law student enrolled in either 1) a program at an ABA-accredited law school, or 2) a law degree program at any non-U.S. university;

-- an alumni within one year of graduation from any of the programs above.
+- an alumnus within one year of graduation from any of the programs above; or

-- a current student supervised by a faculty member at any ABA-accredited law school or by the law faculty of an international university.
+- a current student supervised by a faculty member at an ABA-accredited law school or by the law faculty of an international university.

-- Authors must not have won a previous JOLT or AIA competition.
+- Authors must not have won a previous JOLT competition.

 Notes